chenglinzhang/vehicle-detection/README.md

 A linear SVC classifier has been defined in the section `HOG Classify` of the IPython notebook.

 I started with `color_space = 'RGB'` and `hog_channel = 0`.
-The resulted SVC model did not predict well on the test images and produced too many false positives.
+The resulted SVM model did not predict well on the test images and produced too many false positives.

 I ended up with `color_space = 'YCrCb'` and `hog_channel = 'ALL'`, which reduced substantially the false positives.